-The Packard Lecture, Education Day, Research Week, and Faculty Orientation are several of the events sponsored by the senate to enrich the climate of scholarship and education at the university.
+The Packard Lecture, Education Day, and Research Day are events sponsored by the senate to enrich the climate of scholarship and education at the university.
 The senate also honors faculty achievements through the Carol J. Johns, Henry C. Wu, James J. Leonard, and Innovation in Education awards.

-Senators are drawn from basic and clinical departments of the School of Medicine and from the Graduate School of Nursing.
-Senators may be military or civilian faculty, and faculty not billeted to USU may also serve as senators.
+Senators may be military or civilian and are drawn from faculty in basic and clinical departments of the School of Medicine, from the Graduate School of Nursing, from the Postgraduate Dental College, from the College of Allied Health Sciences,and from SOM faculty not billeted to USU.

 Senators are expected to represent the voice of the faculty.
-Each senator is designated to represent at least one department at USU, and is responsible for seeking the opinions of those faculty on matters concerning them, as well as communicating information on senate activities.
+Each senator is designated to represent at least one department at USU, and is responsible for seeking the opinions of those faculty members on matters concerning them, as well as communicating information on senate activities.

-The senate functions through seven standing committees: Education, Research Policy, Comparability & Faculty Welfare, Constitution & Bylaws, Nomination & Election, Communications, and Faculty Mentoring.
+The senate functions through seven standing committees: Education, Research Policy, Comparability & Faculty Welfare, Constitution & Bylaws, Nomination & Election, Communications, and 1100 (Appointment, Promotion, and Tenure Policy).
 The chair of each committee must be a senator, but committee membership is open to all USU faculty, and vigorous faculty participation is key to committee effectiveness.
 Each senator must serve on at least one senate committee; most serve on two.